terrancehah/ShareSaji/docs/08-referral-sharing-implementation-guide.md

 ## 1. Overview

-This guide details the implementation of the referral sharing and code redemption flow in ShareSaji, following the **restaurant-specific referral model** where each restaurant builds its own referral network.
+This guide details the implementation of the referral sharing and code redemption flow in MalaChilli, following the **restaurant-specific referral model** where each restaurant builds its own referral network.

 ### 1.1 Key Principles